-In general, your organization’s vehicles should only be driven for business reasons.
-Depending on your particular policies and procedures, you may allow employees to drive municipal vehicles home at night and on weekends for convenience or security purposes, especially if they may be called upon to handle emergencies.
+Communicate Authorized Vehicle Use—In general, your organization’s vehicles should only be driven for business reasons.
+Depending on your particular policies and procedures, you may allow employees to drive municipal vehicles home at night and on weekends for convenience or security purposes, especially if they may be called to handle emergencies.
 However, nonemployees such as spouses, children, other relatives or friends should not be allowed to drive organization-owned vehicles at any time.

-Depending on your operations and the regulations of your state, you may employ drivers who hold commercial driver’s licenses (CDLs).
+Depending on your operations and the regulations of your state, you may employ drivers who hold a commercial driver’s license (CDL).
 Employees with a CDL should be held to a higher standard when it comes to driver qualification.
-Some of these additional requirements include the ability to read and speak English, possession of a valid medical certificate and successful completion of additional safety and equipment operation training.
+Some of these additional requirements include the ability to read and speak English, possession of a valid medical certificate, and successful completion of additional safety and equipment operation training.